AfraIsNotAvailable/mario_maze/README.md

 The first level is a simple maze with a single solution.
 The player **(SM)** can move in 4 directions: up, down, left, right.
 The player can pick up coins too.
 At the end there are 3 solutions.
-The correct one is the one with enough coins to pass but not with too many steps.
+The correct one is the one with enough coins to pass but with not too many steps.

 ## Level 2

 ![level 2](/images/level2.png)

 The second level is a bit more complex.
-The player has to avoid the goombas **(GG)** that are moving around the pillars (/\) in a circular pattern.
-The point is to find a solution that avoinds them.
+The player has to avoid the goombas **(GG)** that are moving around the pillars **(/\\)** in a circular pattern.
+The point is to find a solution that avoids them.

 ## Level 3